flackr/carousel/scroll-marker/README.md

 ## Proposals

+A scroll marker is an anchor link to an element on the page.
-The following proposes how scroll markers can be achieved via elements and via pseudo-elements.
+The following proposes how scroll markers can be created via pseudo-elements and enhanced scroll tracking behaviors for existing in-page anchor links.

 ### Elements

 Existing links using the `href` attribute are automatically considered to be scroll markers.
-When these links are within a `focusgroup`, the one in the focusgroup closest to being scrolled to is considered active.
+When these links are within a `focusgroup`, the one in the focusgroup nearest to the current scrollport of its scroll container is considered active.
-The active one will be [remembered as last focused](https://open-ui.org/components/focusgroup.explainer/#last-focused-memory).
+The active one will be [remembered as last focused](https://open-ui.org/components/focusgroup.explainer/#last-focused-memory) and can be styled using :checked.

 E.g.